 - Light reflection

-Depending on which carpet properties are most required for your project, or sections of your project, look to the certifications and classifications to show you which carpet and carpet backing would be most suitable.
+Depending on which carpet properties are most required for your project, or sections of your project, look towards the certifications and classifications to show you which carpet and carpet backing would be most suitable.
 Here are some of the most important carpet classifications and carpet certifications to look for to analyse a carpet’s performance:

 The European standard for test and classification of textile floorings, EN 1307, is a standard that rates carpets on long term appearance retention.
 It's one of the most important carpet properties to look for when determining the right carpet for your project.
 In order for a carpet to be EN 1307 certified, it must go through an extensive testing program to determine both identification and performance characteristics.
 In order to determine identification characteristics, various elements are measured such as total mass, pile mass, pile density, total thickness, pile thickness, tuft number and backing thickness.
 Performance characteristics are divided into basic requirements such as long term appearance retention, colour fastness and additional requirements such as castor chair suitability, suitability for use on stairs, electrical properties, thermal resistance and fraying behaviour.
 Within the EN1307 carpet classification, further requirements are imposed on carpet tiles, including total carpet weight, dimension, variation of size, squareness and straightness of edges, curling, damage at cut edge and dimensional stability.

-On the basis of the EN 1307 test results, the carpet is categorised according to domestic and commercial performance area classification:
+On the basis of the EN 1307 test results, the carpet properties are categorised according to domestic and commercial performance area classification:

 Class 21 means that the carpet has been tested for domestic moderate and light usage.
 Suited for rooms and bedrooms.
 Not recommended for commercial use.